ikust/hello-pinnedcerts/README.md

 ## Obtaining a .pem certificate for a site

+One way to do it is from Firefox browser.
+The method is described <a href="http://superuser.com/a/97203">here</a>.
+This  will store the entire certificate chain for the host and it is the recommended method.

-The easiest way to do it is using OpenSSL command line tool.
+Another way is using OpenSSL command line tool.
 The following command retreives certificate for *api.github.com*:

 ```shell
 openssl s_client -showcerts -connect api.github.com:443 </dev/null 2>/dev/null|openssl x509 -outform PEM >mycertfile.pem
 ```

 Replace *api.github.com* with the hostname of the host you wish to retreive certificate for.
 Certificate will be stored in *mycertfile.pem* in current directory.
 You can replace that with the file you desire.
+However, using this command will only fetch the certificate for the host itself not the whole certificate chain.
+This will still work, but for additional security use a method that will extract the whole certificate chain.

 More info on OpenSSL can be found on: https://www.openssl.org/